Vivo’s port-free concept phone has an in-display selfie lens and 60W wireless charging

-After delaying the launch that would have happened during the cancelled MWC 2020, Vivo Apex 2020 has finally been revealed to the world.
-As a concept phone, it has a lot of exciting features that could (and should) make it into the mainstream.
+After delaying the launch that would have happened during the cancelled MWC 2020, Vivo has finally revealed the Apex 2020.
+It's a concept phone, and it's packing a lot of exciting features that could (and should) make it into the mainstream.

-Other advances are more universally appealing, like a 16MP front-facing camera situated in the main display - no notch, no punch-hole necessary.
-This is possible thanks to innovations in screen pixel layout and circuit design, per Vivo’s press release.
+Other advances are more universally appealing, like a 16MP front-facing camera situated in the main display – no notch, no punch-hole necessary.
+Vivo says this is possible thanks to innovations in screen pixel layout and circuit design.

-The rear camera includes a 5x-7.5x continuous optical zoom on the Apex 2020’s rear camera, which sounds like it could push past the 5x optical telephoto lenses on the Huawei P30 Pro and the Samsung Galaxy S20 Ultra.
-That’s exciting enough, but the main lens also features a ‘gimbal-like structure’ for optical stabilization that’s superior to an OIS setup, Vivo claims in a press release.
+The rear camera setup includes a 5x-7.5x continuous optical zoom on the main lens, which sounds like it could push past the 5x optical telephoto lenses on the Huawei P30 Pro and the Samsung Galaxy S20 Ultra.
+That’s exciting enough, but this lens also features a ‘gimbal-like structure’ for optical stabilization that’s superior to an OIS setup, Vivo claims.

 - The Vivo Apex 2020 concept's top features should make our best phones list in the future